 Smart home assistants are becoming more and more popular.
 Multiple companies now make entire lines of smart home assistant products that make menial tasks easier than ever.
 Smart home assistants are typically voice activated, which makes them easy to use for seniors.
 They can control other compatible products in the home, play music, make phone calls, look up information, and read books.
 Not only are these types of products convenient to use for your loved one, but entertaining as well.

 In addition to the smart technology we mentioned, there are many other products that can help seniors stay happy, healthy, and at home.
-To learn more about other products and new technologies, download our eBook below.
+Learn more by contacting your local Caring office.

 *The author is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.